ne75/p2llvm/docs/phase0/findings.md

 - Corrected FIFO writes that were described as register definitions.
 - Guarded empty/same-address memmove; replaced memset's FIFO/decrement loop with
   completed byte stores, including zero length.
 Added memory/clobber contracts.
-  Restoring the WRFAST performance path with safe completion is still required.
+  WRFAST is restored in `3966dec`; new hardware validation is pending (step 2).
 - Made cog startup and lock primitives volatile with compiler memory barriers;
   kept LOCKTRY and WRC in the same inline-assembly block.
 - Corrected the counter read sequence to GETCT WC followed by GETCT and returned both halves explicitly.
-Counter reads are volatile.
-Removing the C combine's shift-helper call in favor of a direct R30/R31 return is still required.
+Counter reads are volatile. `8c335c4` replaces the C combine with a direct R30/R31 assembly leaf; hardware validation is pending.
 - Paired the UART debug unlock with the conditional debug lock acquisition.
 - Defined lock-allocation failure as ~0u using LOCKNEW's carry result; added exhaustion, unique allocation, immediate release/return, and reuse observations.